Klaim/cpp-proposals/dxxxx-generalized-unpacking.rst

 If we consider an initializer list to be a product type, conceivably a user desiring side effects could obtain them by writing :cpp:`[1]{[:]t...}`, which makes the intent to evaluate all values of :cpp:`t` prior to selecting a single value even more explicit.

+(Note that one strong reason to consider :cpp:`[1][:]pt` and :cpp:`[1]pt` equivalent is for cases when the user actually writes something like :cpp:`[:n][i:]pt`, i.e. ':cpp:`n` elements of :cpp:`pt` starting with index :cpp:`i`'.
+In this case, evaluation of all indices starting with :cpp:`i` is not necessarily desired, but restructuring the code to avoid this requires a more complicated expression that is especially difficult if :cpp:`i` and/or :cpp:`n` are expressions.
+Introducing an exception would make this feature more difficult to teach.)

 What about ambiguity with lambda captures?
 ------------------------------------------